 For today, we decided to present you with an updated asset structure analysis of Croatian UCITS funds.

-Looking at the asset composition of Croatian UCITS funds, it seems that asset managers have not significantly changed their composition, which can be seen in the graph above.
-Since the beginning of 2020, we witnessed a considerable decrease of bonds in the assets structure which went from 65% in January 2020 to as low as 59% (April), while as of January 2021 bonds take up for 62.5% of the total assets.
-Such a decrease could mainly be attributed to the above-mentioned withdrawals from funds which (predominantly) invest in the mentioned asset class.
+Looking at the asset composition of Croatian UCITS funds, it seems that asset managers have not changed significantly their composition, which can be seen in the graph above.
+Since the beginning of 2020, we witnessed a considerable decrease of bonds in the assets structure which went from 65% in January 2020 to as low as 59% (April), while as of May 2020 bonds take up for 61.3% of the total assets.
+Such a decrease could mainly be attributed to withdrawals from funds which (predominantly) invest in the mentioned asset class, but also partially due to the decrease in value of bonds compared to the end of 2019.

-Shares have observed a gradual increase in total assets since February, and currently account for 9.3% of the total assets (or HRK 1.78bn).
-Note that domestic shares account for 30% (or HRK 527.5m) of the total equity held by Croatian UCITS funds.
-Domestic equity holdings are down by 14.8% YTD, representing a decrease of HRK 91.6m.
+Shares have observed a gradual increase in total assets since February, and currently account for 8.5% of the total assets.
+Note that domestic shares account for roughly a third of the total equity held by Croatian UCITS funds.